HADEER-ESS/E-Commerce-Shopping-App/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

+### Technologies
+# @react-navigation
+to facilitate navigation between screens and send data in route

+# @react-native-async-storage
+handling the persistence of cart data and application theme in different application lifecycle stages

+# useContext (Context)
+lightweight statemanagement for a small-scale project, simpler in use with AsyncStorage to handle application state.
+In a production-scale e-commerce app, I would consider Redux Toolkit or Zustand for scalability and better middleware support.

+### Notes